ThomasSugar/hmil/people.md

 ##  "We must find the time to stop and thank the people who make a difference in our lives."

 ## Key people who have made great strides

+* Mr. Alex Boehler with his mechatronics ability  <a href="https://www.roboticelements.com/" title="Mechatronics">
+* Dr. Joseph Hitt whose vision has created new paths
 * Dr. Kevin Hollander with his mechanical design prowess
-* Mr. Alex Boehler with his mechatronics ability
+* Mr. Philip Sugar who gave advice, counsel and support
 * Mr. Theirry Flaven who was the lab manager for many years

-* Mr. Philip Sugar who gave advice, counsel and support
-* Dr. Joseph Hitt whose vision has created new paths roboti
+* Dr. Vijay Kumar who mentored me

 </div>